 For the PayPal option slide down the page.
 I'll be charged a small currency exchange fee but it's not so bad.
 Please no overseas cheques nor money orders (banks here charge 10 bucks bank processing fee per each foreign check deposited.
 I know, sometimes the world is still too big.)

 Aussie builders /how-r-ya/

-Put money notes in the envelope, we can get a way with this.
 Personal cheques write to "KangaRado Hand" (it's my company).
 For Au. net transfer option or direct deposit at Commonwealth Bank branch here are my bank account details.
-If you prefer PayPal option slide to the bottom - and of course your postal address ;-)
+If you prefer PayPal option then slide to the bottom.

-After dropping the mail in post for me or after using PayPal option below, 'lay-back' relaxed and unworried, this site is active and growing.
-You don't have to notify me about sending me your order.
-Perhaps you'll feel like dropping me a line, and of course why not—regardless—your download links or CD will arrive at your address promptly according to the destination.
+After using the PayPal option below, or after dropping the mail in the post for me, 'lay-back' relaxed and unworried, this site is active and growing (so is the global WFO community.)
+You don't have to notify me about sending your order.
+Perhaps you'll feel like dropping me a line, and of course why not—regardless—your download links or Disks will arrive at your address promptly according to the destination.